 Organisations provide services for individuals or other organisations; these are their customers.

-It is vital that organisations understand who their best customers are.
+It is vital that organisations understand who their best customers are and what they value.
 Effective business analysts must also have this awareness.

 Businesses in similar sectors compete for these customers.